facilitation

 Facilitation

 Current teaching engagements include workshop delivery on the MA/MFA in Creative Practice at Independent Dance/Trinity Laban (London) and on Janet Kaylo’s Laban/Barteneiff Somatic Studies International.
-I have delivered classes/workshops for London Contemporary Dance School, The Northern School of Contemporary Dance (Leeds), Mobius Dance (Leeds), Cheshire Dance, 24 Hope St (Liverpool), Barrowland Ballet (Glascow), Dance North (Findhorn), Exitmap (London) and the Hong Kong Academy of Performing Arts.
+I have delivered classes/workshops for London Contemporary Dance School, The Northern School of Contemporary Dance (Leeds), the Summer Dance Intensive (Vilnius), Mobius Dance (Leeds), Cheshire Dance, 24 Hope St (Liverpool), Barrowland Ballet (Glascow), Dance North (Findhorn), Exitmap (London) and the Hong Kong Academy of Performing Arts.

 I also work with artists as a creative mentor and postgraduate supervisor.
 To support these advisory practices, I participated in the Creative Articulations Process (CAP) catalyst training under the supervision of Jane Bacon and Vida Midgelow.